-Those chosen as public members may act as a liaison to the Public Stakeholders Committee, created in 2008 in support of NBME's public engagement activities.
-This committee is a group of consumer advocates and public health experts brought together to advise the public policies of the NBME.
-The committee is charged with identifying ways in which the NBME can nurture effective engagement of and collaboration with non-physician stakeholders, including individual patients and patient advocacy or representative organizations to further the mission of the NBME.
-The committee is asked to identify and evaluate potential collaborative efforts, make recommendations for shifts in priorities in the NBME's strategic focus, evaluate potential roles for lay participants in the United States Medical Licensing Examination® (USMLE®) process, and consider the NBME structure for optimal interface with the public.
+Those chosen to serve as a public committee member for NBME may act as a liaison to the Public Stakeholders Committee, in support of NBME's public engagement activities.
+This committee is charged with identifying ways in which NBME can nurture effective engagement of, and collaboration with, non-physician stakeholders.
+Stakeholders include individual patients and patient advocacy or representative organizations to further the mission of the NBME.

 To protect the health of the public through state of the art assessment of health professionals.
 While centered on assessment of physicians, this mission encompasses the spectrum of health professionals along the continuum of education, training and practice and includes research in evaluation as well as development of assessment instruments.